-"In" - one of the smallest words in the English language.
+"In" - is one of the smallest words in the English language.
 It is a word that we probably don't pay much attention to in the ordinary course of our lives.
-In the context of our gospel story for today, "in" is an extremely powerful word conveying a key moment, a powerful moment, that was to change the disciples lives and the way they experienced Jesus.
+In the context of our gospel story for today, "in" is an extremely powerful word conveying a key moment, a powerful moment, that changed the disciples lives and the way they experienced Jesus.

 The setting for today's gospel passage remains the upper room and the last supper.
 Jesus had washed their feet and they had broken bread for the Passover meal.
 Judas had dipped the bread and then departed filled with the urge to tell the authorities where Jesus was to be found.
-Peter had also just triumphantly declared that he would lay down his life for Jesus, and Jesus had predicted Peter's later denial to even knowing him.
+Peter had also just triumphantly declared that he would lay down his life for Jesus, before Jesus predicted Peter's later crushing denial of him.

-In the few hours Jesus had with his eleven key disciples he turns the conversation to start preparing them for what lay ahead - his impending death and thereafter.
-It is a tender and poignant scene and we can imagine the charged atmosphere.
-Jesus feels that he must assure them that they will continue on after his death and they will not be abandoned having come so far with him.
+In the few hours Jesus had with his eleven key disciples he directed the conversation toward preparing them for what lay ahead - his impending death and thereafter.
+It was a tender and poignant scene and we can imagine the charged atmosphere.
+Jesus felt that he must assure them that they would continue on to live after his death, even more fully and that they would not be abandoned having come so far with him.